Maro2058/Dijkstra_Project/README.md

 7)	Be Able to Edit Graphs (To Do)

-TO DO List:
--	Make it so Code shows Path Taken (Mourad Elshorbagy)
--   Take Graphs an input (Youssef Haytham or Zeyad Sameh)
+## To Do List:
+### Essentials
 - Be able to Edit Graphs (Zeyad Sameh or Youssef Haytham)
 - Save Graphs to File (Amr Edris)
 - Load Graphs from File (Amr Edris)
 - Refactor Code (Everyone)
 - Polish (Everyone)
+- Fix Bugs (Everyone)
+- Implement our own Doubly Linked List, as well as Priority Queue (Zeyad & Morad)

+### Other Features to Add
+- Make it so Interactive Menu has submenus that give user more info.
+- Make it so that when the program lists the name of vertices when asking for source in the shortest path function
+-

+## Bugs To Fix:
+- Fix infinite loop when inputting string instead of int in all functions
+- Make it so input for vertex names and other similar things uses getline() instead of cin, so that it takes a whole sentence and not just one word as input
+- Error handling for all functions